 Official website for the Fall Grand Rod Run:

 Where should I sleep?

-Another option is to stay off the parkway in a private cabin and enjoy things like hot tubs, fireplace, multiple rooms, etc. It’s a great option especially when with traveling with other people to split the cost for a great cabin rental!
+While staying in one of the numerous hotels and motels in Pigeon Forge is a popular choice, another option is to stay off the parkway in a private cabin and enjoy things like hot tubs, fireplace, multiple rooms, etc. It’s a great option especially when with traveling with other people to split the cost for a great cabin rental!
 We have a guide on some of the best cabin rental companies in Pigeon Forge to help you pick the perfect place to stay.

 A word of advice about lodging: